orangoy/uttale/README.md

-# uttale
-Norsk uttale

-*How to install in Wordpress
+#How to install plugin in Wordpress

 1. Download project files as zip-file
-2. Rename the zip file uttale.zip
-3. Install plugin in Wordpress by "Upload plugin"
+2. Install plugin in Wordpress by "Upload plugin"
-4. Activate the plugin
+3. Activate the plugin
-5. Add shortcode [uttale] where you want to show the content
+4. Add shortcode [uttale] where you want to show the content